dune73/katacoda-scenarios/scenario-5/step9.md

 [[ ":$PATH:" != *":$HOME/bin:"* ]] && PATH="$HOME/bin:${PATH}"
 ```

 Please download the alias file to your `$HOME` folder with `wget` and enable it for your shell as described above.
+You can then start a new shell by typing `bash` and the new environment is immediately available.
+Please do that!

 Let’s use the new alias right away:
 ```